akorn/iptablez/README.md

 Create scriptlets in conf.d, script.d and post.d (optional).

-Create ACL files in acl.d (one entry per line; empty lines ignored;
-# comments supported; recursive includes supported: ". file" includes
-"file"; shell variables will be expanded, so you can do "-s $MYSERVER").
+Create ACL files in acl.d (one entry per line; empty lines ignored; comments starting with # supported; recursive includes supported: ". file" includes "file"; shell variables will be expanded, so you can do "-s $MYSERVER").

 Call /etc/iptablez/iptablez to build and load your ruleset.